-Station engineers have turned on a digital transmitter west of Paso Robles, bringing HD versions of KCOY 12 and Fox 11 to over-the-air viewers in northern San Luis Obispo County.
+Station engineers have completed work installing a new digital transmitter west of Paso Robles, bringing HD versions of KCOY 12 and Fox 11 to over-the-air viewers in northern San Luis Obispo County.

 The signal replaces a long-running analog transmitter which provided KCOY 12 to area residents on Channel 44, which today's television sets can't tune in.
 That transmitter and its analog signal is now retired.

-Viewers may need to re-scan television sets which rely on over-the-air digital signals to bring in the additional channels.
+Viewers may need to re-scan television sets that rely on over-the-air digital signals to bring in the additional channels.
 Those who subscribe to cable or satellite television services are not affected.

 The signal provides over-the-air coverage to one of the fastest growing parts of San Luis Obispo County.